AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/select-an-organization-in-the-global-admin-console.md

 - Create child Admin Consoles (child organizations) under their organization
 - Assign system administrators to manage each child console
-- Allocate products and licenses to child Admin Consoles for system administrators to assign to users in those consoles
+- Allocate supported product resources/licenses to child Admin Consoles for system administrators to assign to users in those consoles

 >[!NOTE]
 >